MicroRNA: Cytoplasmic processing

 In the cytoplasm, the pre-miRNA hairpin is cleaved by the RNase III enzyme Dicer.
 This endoribonuclease interacts with 5' and 3' ends of the hairpin and cuts away the loop joining the 3' and 5' arms, yielding an imperfect miRNA:miRNA* duplex about 22 nucleotides in length.
 Overall hairpin length and loop size influence the efficiency of Dicer processing.
 The imperfect nature of the miRNA:miRNA* pairing also affects cleavage.
-Some of the G-rich pre-miRNAs can potentially adopt the G-quadruplex structure as an alternative to the canonical stem-loop structure.
+Some of the G-rich pre-miRNAs can potentially adopt the G-quadruplex structure as an alternative to the canonical hairpin structure.
 For example, human pre-miRNA 92b adopts a G-quadruplex structure which is resistant to the Dicer mediated cleavage in the cytoplasm.
 Although either strand of the duplex may potentially act as a functional miRNA, only one strand is usually incorporated into the RNA-induced silencing complex (RISC) where the miRNA and its mRNA target interact.

 While the majority of miRNAs are located within the cell, some miRNAs, commonly known as circulating miRNAs or extracellular miRNAs, have also been found in extracellular environment, including various biological fluids and cell culture media.